-When it becomes necessary to dismiss school early because of bad weather we will call all parents of students in grades PreK-5.
+When it becomes necessary to dismiss school early because of bad weather we will notify all parents via school messenger.
 If you anticipate that we cannot reach you at your home phone, please leave us an alternate phone number.
 Regardless, whether or not parents have been contacted, we will send the students home.